solv-us/documentation/README.md

 # PMI
 + I'm happy with the end-result, and used it in the seminar that followed Project Vrij.
-It proved to be very useful there.
+It proved to be useful there.
 + I learned a lot about releasing open-source software, especially about versioning, package management & bundling, and npm.
 + I managed to stay (mostly) motivated and productive despite the circumstances